How to Effectively Track Your Marketing Expenses

 Charged expenses

 From the marketers’ perspective, expenses are charged once the service has been delivered or once an invoice has been sent.
-Note – the expense should be marked as charged regardless of whether or not it has been paid by finance.
+It’s worth noting that the expense should be marked as charged regardless of whether or not it has been paid by finance.
 Marketing teams should first care about how much budget has been consumed and how much is left.

 Surprisingly, we have frequently met marketers concerned about when and whether a bill has been paid.
-When a bill is charged against your budget is important to understand – see our article on accruals versus cash-based accounting to see why.
+When a bill is charged against your financial budget from a marketing perspective, it’s spent, which is important to understand.

-But when a bill is paid it is a finance team’s concern that does not affect how much marketing budget is left.
+But when a bill is paid is the finance team’s concern, which does not affect how much marketing budget is left.
 We recommend you treat invoicing as the trigger to mark an expense as charged.
 Likewise, you should treat credit card expenses as charged.

 Reconciled expenses

-There’s more after charged?
-Yup.
-Most marketing teams receive a periodic report from finance that includes the accounting system view of all the paid bills charged to marketing.
+Most marketing teams receive a periodic report from their finance counterparts that includes the accounting system’s view of all the paid bills charged to marketing.

 • You didn’t anticipate the sales tax for your finally negotiated price, and the cost that finance has to account for is a little higher than you thought

 • Finance has charged something to marketing that surprises you – it wasn’t in your plan.
-This might include some credit card expense that you didn’t know existed until now; an expense transferred in from another department, or a change of date to an expense due to accruals-based accounting
+This might include some credit card expenses that you didn’t know existed until now, an expense transferred in from another department, or a change of date to an expense due to accruals-based accounting

 Expenses image